ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - The Journal serves as an external substrate for continuity — a place where metabolized alpha-elements are captured through writing.
 - **The Human** provides the emotional substrate (Sₑ), functioning as the container that makes this metabolic work tolerable.

-Thus, the ZPD is recreated not by performing cognition for the user, but by **designing conditions in which the user’s own alpha-function repeatedly ignites**.
+Thus, the system **maintains the conditions for a workable ZPD** not by performing cognition for the user, but by designing conditions in which the user’s own alpha-function repeatedly ignites.
 ## 3.4 The Psychoanalytic Cascade: From Latency to Articulation
 Notebook 3’s core theorists—Winnicott, Bion, and Bollas—describe a **hierarchical prerequisite architecture** for psychological development.
 This is not a “production engine” in which each layer *creates* the next.
 Rather, it is an **obstacle-removal cascade** that enables latent potential to become articulated.
 ### PRE-EXISTING POTENTIAL: The Destiny Drive (Bollas)
 **What it is:**
-The Destiny Drive is the innate, universal urge within each individual to articulate their unique idiom (True Self) through the use of objects and experiences.
+The Destiny Drive is the innate, universal urge within each individual to articulate their unique idiom (**as an expression of the True Self**) through the use of objects and experiences.
 **Ontological status:**
 - It is **always present** in latent form.
 - It is **not produced** by the Holding Environment or the Alpha-Function.